bluevisiontec/EnhancedPdfInvoice/README.md

 Magento Module EnhancedPdfInvoice

-Please not that this module is in development state.
+Please note that this module is in development state.

 Changelog